 - Contact information.

-- The candidate’s current teaching role and teaching history.
+- The candidate’s current teaching role and teaching certification.

 Applications will be evaluated by a committee consisting of teacher representatives and TIP’s Director.